restaumatic/external-orders-api/README.md

         1. `quantity`" - required positive integer
         1. `grossPrice` - optional positive number
         1. `vatRate` - optional text, letter ranging from A to G (as defined in regulation https://www.gov.pl/web/finanse/do-31-lipca-zmien-oznaczenia-w-kasach-rejestrujacych), if provided then the restaurant can print fiscal receipt for the order
+    15. `discounts` - optional, non-empty array of objects containing:
+        1. `name` - required text, max 256 characters long
+        1. `description` - required text, max 256 characters long
+        1. `value` - required positive number
-    15. `totalGrossPrice` - required number, should be the sum of products' grossPrices if provided for all products
+    16. `totalGrossPrice` - required number, should be the sum of products' grossPrices if provided for all products
-    16. `discounts` -- TODO

 ### Response